Adapted physical education

 Federal law mandates that physical education be provided to students with disabilities.
 Physical Education is defined as the development of physical and motor skills, fundamental motor skills and patterns, skills in aquatics, dance and individual and group games and sports; including intramural and lifetime sports.
 Adapted Physical Education National Standards - What is Adapted Physical Education?
+The goal of Adapted Physical Education is to help those individuals with Disabilities grow those skills physically and develop those fundamental motor skills.
+Not only in a school setting but also outside of school as well.
+The students who qualify may have one of the following conditions.
+Autism, Traumatic brain injury, Hearing impairment and Speech or language impairment.
+This could even include someone with a visual impairment like blindness.

 Adapted Physical Education National Standards (APENS)

-The Adapted Physical Education National Standards promotes qualified, nationally certified educators to provide physical education services to students with disabilities.